Earn a CIS Degree Online

 Pair business and tech savvy with a foundation in cyber security with the Bachelor of Science in Computer Information Systems with a concentration in Networking and Security program.

-This online cyber security concentration program will help you build a foundation in cyber security policies, procedures and best practices.
+This online concentration will help you build a foundation in cyber security policies, procedures and best practices.
 You'll learn how to design basic and secure networked computer environments.
 Finally, you'll gain valuable troubleshooting and problem-solving skills related to the field.

 Information security is crucial for employers today.
 With more sensitive information to protect – such as medical or financial records – cyber attacks are increasingly common.
 This enhances the need for professionals who can help design and build secure computer systems.